Number the Stars

 The novel was awarded the Newbery Medal in 1990 as the previous year's "most distinguished contribution to American literature for children."

 Lowry traveled to Copenhagen to conduct research and interviews for the book.
-She took the photo of the girl used for the cover (shown in infobox), which was used on many editions of the book.
-The Swedish girl used for the cover of the book went by the name of Anna Caterina Johnson, and had been photographed when she was ten by Lois Lowry.
+She took the photo of ten-year-old Anna Caterina Johnson, the Swedish girl used for the cover (shown in infobox), which was used on many book editions.

 Plot

-Annemarie Johansen and Ellen Rosen, two ten-year-old best friends living in Nazi-controlled Copenhagen, Denmark, during World War II, are stopped on the street on their way home from school by German soldiers.
+Annemarie Johansen and Ellen Rosen, two ten-year-old best friends living in Nazi-controlled Copenhagen, Denmark, during World War II, and Annemarie's younger sister Kirsti, are stopped on the street on their way home from school by German soldiers.
 Annemarie tells her parents about the incident when she returns home.
 She is told to be more careful, especially because Ellen is Jewish.
 The Germans soon announce that they will be "relocating" Denmark's Jewish population.
 At the local synagogue, the Nazis take the names and addresses of every Jewish family in Copenhagen.
-Ellen's parents flee Denmark with Annemarie's brother in-law, Peter.
-Ellen is forced to stay with the Johansens and pretend to be Lise, despite being half the age of the real Lise.
+Ellen's parents flee Denmark with Annemarie's brother-in-law, Peter.
+Ellen is forced to stay with the Johansens and masquerade as Lise, Annemarie's late older sister, who was killed in a car crash.
 One early morning, three soldiers enter the Johansens' apartment, believing the Rosens might be hiding there.
-Ellen tells them that she and Anne are sisters, with Anne's parents providing photos to prove this.
-The soldiers are suspicious of their story, but leave anyways.
+To conceal Ellen's identity, Annemarie rips off her Star of David necklace.
+Ellen is passed off as Annemarie's sister, with her parents providing old photos of Lise to prove this.
+The soldiers are suspicious of their story, but leave anyway.

-Annemarie, Ellen, and Kirsti leave with Annemarie's mother the next morning for Uncle Henrik's house, which is across the lake from Sweden, a neutral country where Jews aren't persecuted.
+Annemarie, Ellen, and Kirsti leave with Annemarie's mother the next morning for Uncle Henrik's house, which is across the sea from Sweden, a neutral country where Jews aren't persecuted.
 When they arrive, Henrik tells Annemarie that her Great-Aunt Birte has died, and a huge casket is placed in the middle of the living room.
 Annemarie doesn't believe she has a Great-Aunt Birte, but Henrik encourages her to be brave and keep this secret to herself, even from Ellen.
 The next evening, many people come to mourn "Aunt Birte", to Annemarie's puzzlement.
-Nazis come to the house and see start questioning the family.
+Nazis come to the house and start questioning the family.
 They explain that Great-Aunt Birte has died, and they are carrying out traditional rituals.
 When the Nazis order the casket to be opened, Mrs. Johansen lies that Great-Aunt Birte had typhus, a contagious disease, and the Nazis leave without further questions.
 After they leave, the wake continues.
 Peter, who is present, reads to the group the beginning of Psalm 147 from the Bible, which describes the Lord God numbering the stars.
-Annemarie's mind begin to wander since she is unfamiliar with the psalm.
-After finishing, Peter opens the casket and gives the warm clothing and blankets stored inside it to the Jewish families.
+Annemarie's mind begins to wander since she is unfamiliar with the psalm.
+After finishing, Peter opens the casket and gives the warm clothing and blankets stored inside it to the Jewish families, who were masquerading as Great-Aunt Birte's "friends.'
 They leave in smaller groups to avoid drawing attention to themselves.
 Ellen says goodbye to Annemarie and her mother.